TricycleRaptor/CaptureTheFlag-Redux/README.md

 3.)
 Disable PAC3 from the gamemode since outfits are no longer needed, and it is incompatible with halos.
 [COMPLETE]

 4.)
 A round timer configurable via console that can determine a winner or put the game into overtime.
+[DELAYED]

 5.)
 A class menu for player loadouts, in order to eliminate the need for Weapon STAR.
 [COMPLETE]